sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 genome to produce visualizations.
 A related problem is that genome browsers ignore sections on reads corresponding to inserts i.e. sequences on the read which do not map to the genome.
-Genome browsers cannot show multiple modifications of some types on the same base, but this may change in the future.

 On the right, we have plotted a read using a custom script, which shows raw modification data (grey) and windowed modification